EC-Earth/ec-earth-4-tutorial/source/simple-experiments.rst

 Running batch jobs from ScriptEngine
 ------------------------------------

-ScriptEngine can send jobs to the batch system when the ``scriptengine-tasks-hpc`` package is installed, as described in  the :ref:`Preparations` section.
+ScriptEngine can send jobs to the SLURM batch system when the ``scriptengine-tasks-hpc`` package is installed, as described in  the :ref:`Preparations` section.
 Here is an example of the ``hpc.slurm.sbatch`` task in ``example.yml``::